apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 Applications which know that the entire file is to be read from an opened stream SHOULD declare this read policy.

+#### <a name="read.policy.whole-file"></a> Read Policy `columnar`, `parquetd`, and `orc`

+These are read policies which declare that the file is of a specific format and that the input stream MAY be optimized for reading from these.

+In particular
+* File footers may be fetched and cached.
+* Vector IO and random IO SHOULD be expected.

+These read policies are a Hadoop 3.4.x addition, so applications and libraries targeting multiple versions, MUST list their fallback policies if these are not recognized, e.g. request a policy such as `parquet, vector, random`.

 ### <a name="openfile.length"></a> Option: `fs.option.openfile.length`